 In general, I found this shoe to be very pleasant to run in.
 The fit was also perfect, and the support was enough for me even though I over-pronate but thanks to the firm heel cup and the design of the Midsole.
 All in all, I can recommend this shoe.
 If you don’t want to run in them, they will make great everyday casual walking shoes.

-I tested many Nike Parkour Shoes and these three were the ones which I could finalize.
+I tested many Nike Parkour Shoes and these three were the ones that I could finalize.
 You can choose one which suits your needs and satisfies your style.
 Style just doesn’t end on Nike shoes and if you are looking for style then you must checkout parkour shoes by Adidas.